siddhantgoel/awesome-beancount/README.md

 # Awesome Beancount [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-A curated list of resources for Beancount, which is a command-line based double-entry bookkeeping system.
+A curated list of resources for Beancount, which is a command-line based double-entry bookkeeping system using plaintext files.

 ---